jtobin/speedy-slice/README.md

 Additionally you can sample over anything that's an instance of both `Num` and `Variate`, which is useful in the case of discrete parameters.

-Exports a `mcmc` function that prints a trace to stdout, as well as a `slice` transition operator that can be used more generally.
+Exports a `mcmc` function that prints a trace to stdout, a `chain` function for working with results in memory, and a `slice` transition operator that can be used more generally.

     import Numeric.MCMC.Slice
     import Data.Sequence (Seq, index, fromList)